AlexandriaDAO/core/src/perpetua/perpetua.md

 Mainnet bug findings:
-- Also, the add to shelf modal needs a public section.
-- There's no 'add-item' option on public shelves and should be.

 - Should be able to add an item to multiple shelves at once, not one at a time.
 - (Will fix this when I deploy without all nfts)Withdraw button is partially underneath the expander button.